AI video editor for publish-ready videos | HeyGen

 Yes.
 You can reframe your content into vertical, landscape, or square formats from the same project.
 Subjects stay centred and readable so you do not have to rebuild your edit.

-The AI video editor can reduce noise, smooth out volume levels, and emphasise speech automatically.
+The AI video editor can reduce noise, smooth volume levels, and emphasize speech automatically.
 This means clearer voices and more consistent listening experiences without manual mixing.

 Yes.
 You can upload logos, colours, fonts, and media that reflect your brand.
 Save them as presets in the AI video generator so every new project stays visually aligned with your guidelines.